johnston9/la-donut/README.md

 4. #### As the Owner/Admin User I want to edit images.

    - As a superuser the owner can easily click on the Edit Product link under each Product in the View Item page which will take them to the Edit Product page where they can update a product image.
 The same applies for Recipe images.
 On doing so a success message will display.
-The image field was customize using the code from Boutique Ado which I just tweeked a bit and add a second widgets.py and clearable_file_input.html to the Recipe app.
+The image field was customize using the code from Boutique Ado which I just tweaked a bit and add a second widgets.py and clearable_file_input.html to the Recipe app.

 <p align="center"><strong>Delete Image Alert</strong></p>
 <h2 align="center">